MAGALA-RICHARD/apsimNGpy-documentations/doc/new_experiment.rst

 API Summary
 ===========

-- :class:`Experiment`: Main entry point to create and manipulate factorial designs.
+- :class:`ExperimentManager`: Main entry point to create and manipulate factorial designs.
 - :meth:`init_experiment`: Prepares the experiment node structure in the model.
 - :meth:`add_factor`: Adds a new varying parameter or script-defined rule.
 - :meth:`finalize`: Validates and commits the experiment structure to the model.